leerob/dart-react-todo/README.md

 $ brew install dart --with-content-shell --with-dartium
 ```

-Dartium is a special build of Chromium distributed with the Dart SDK that includes the Dart VM.
+Dartium is a special build of [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) distributed with the Dart SDK that includes the Dart VM.
 Using Dartium means you don’t have to compile your code to JavaScript until you’re ready to test on other browsers.
 This allows for a faster development iteration cycle.

 Dartium is going away in Dart 2.0.
 In Dart 2.0, you’ll use Chrome or other standard browsers for testing instead of Dartium thanks to a new development compiler called [dartdevc](https://webdev.dartlang.org/tools/dartdevc).
 Rather than go in-depth on Dartium, this tutorial will use Chrome instead in preparation for Dart 2.0.
-For information on Dart 2.0 see [Dart 2.0 Updates](https://www.dartlang.org/dart-2.0).
+For more information see [Dart 2.0 Updates](https://www.dartlang.org/dart-2.0).

 ### Building & Running

 The Dart SDK comes with a tool called `pub` to help manage your codebase.
-The most common pub command, `get`, is used to download a package's dependencies.
+The most common command `pub get` is used to download a package's dependencies.
 This is the first thing you will need to do when checking out an
 existing Dart repository.

 `pub serve` starts up a development server for your Dart application.
 Refreshing your browser will recompile your Dart files to JavaScript.
 As previously mentioned, with Dart 2.0 you will be able to "hot reload" with dartdevc.
 You can download a [pre-release](https://www.dartlang.org/dart-2.0#testing) of Dart 2.0 if you need this now.